-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 volunteering in classrooms Both outcomes will be disaggregated to include parents of SWD and unduplicated pupils in 2021-22.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 volunteering in classrooms Both outcomes will be disaggregated to include parents of SWD and unduplicated pupils in 2021-22. parents of SWD participated.
 2. No volunteers were on site during 2021-22 due to COVID restrictions.
-Parent participation in 1.
+Both outcomes will be disaggregated to include parents of SWD and unduplicated pupils in 2023-24. % of parents of SWD and Unduplicated will match all students Parent participation in 1.
 Parent conferences and 2.
-IEP meeting attendance 90% attended parent/teacher conferences 1 parent failed to attend an IEP 1.
+IEP meeting attendance 1.
+90% attended parent/teacher conferences 2.
+1 parent failed to attend an IEP 1.
 100% of parents who requested a P/T conference "attended" by phone.
 No on-site P/T conferences were held in 2021-22.
 2. 100% attending IEP mtgs 1.
+100% of parents who requested a P/T conference "attended" by phone.
+Data was not collected on % who attended inperson.
+2. 100% attended IEP mtgs 1.
 100% 2.
 100%

 Action # Title Description Total Funds Contributing 4.1 Home/school communication 4.1.
-Promote ongoing and open communication among stakeholders using mailings, phone and texts, school website and in-person meetings. \$450.00 No 4.2 Parent participation 4.2.
+Promote ongoing and open communication among stakeholders using mailings, phone and texts, school website and in-person meetings. \$304.00 No 4.2 Parent participation 4.2.
 Administrator and staff will develop plans to increase participation of parent/guardians, including parents of students with disabilities and parents of unduplicated pupils, in school events and in classrooms.
 [Cost included in Admin salary in Goal 3, Action 6.]
-No 4.3 Parent Input Administrator will work with parents and staff to ensure that parent input on LCAP planning and progress reporting and other school priorities is collected and analyzed.
 No

-Action # Title Description Total Funds Contributing [Cost included in Admin salary in Goal 3, Action 6.]
-4.4 Secretarial support/Communicati on 4.4 Maintain employment of district/school secretary to assist in outreach programs and parent communication efforts. \$38,773.00 No
+Action # Title Description Total Funds Contributing 4.3 input on LCAP planning and progress reporting and other school priorities is collected and analyzed.
+[Cost included in Admin salary in Goal 3, Action 6.]
+No 4.4 Secretarial support/Communicati on 4.4 Maintain employment of district/school secretary to assist in outreach programs and parent communication efforts. \$45,595.18 No

-An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.